gianksp/builder/README.md

 <p align="center"><img src="https://storage.googleapis.com/ethglobal-api-production/projects%2Fawy06%2Fimages%2FScreenshot%202022-07-23%20at%2021.56.32.png" alt="Dappify" width="500" align="center"/></p>

-Dappify Studio is a multi-purpose web dApp builder CMS with composable modules, similar to “legos”, that users drag and drop into a canvas for a WYSIWYG experience.
+Dappify Builder is a multi-purpose web dApp builder CMS with composable modules, similar to “legos”, that users drag and drop into a canvas for a WYSIWYG experience.
 These modules are composable and interoperable meaning they can talk to each other.
 It uses [GrapesJS](http://grapesjs.com) as drag and drop editor.
 To better understand this concept check the image below

 <br/>
 <p align="center"><img src="http://grapesjs.com/img/gjs-concept.png" alt="GrapesJS - Style Manager" height="400" align="center"/></p>